Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 32:28 Thanks again for a wonderful episode.

-32:30 And thank you everybody for making, helping to make Python Bytes a wonderful podcast.
+32:30 And thank you, everybody, for helping to make Python Bytes a wonderful podcast.

 32:34 And we don't ask this much, but if you find this amusing or helpful, please share with a friend.